mono/monodevelop/emacs/README-intellisense.md

 # Experimental support for Intellisense in Emacs

+## 5 February 2013

+This release adds automatic error highlighting when idle and jump to definition.

+There is a known bug whereby projects that depend on other projects are not correctly recognised by the background compiler bindings.

+-- Robin Neatherway

 ## 22 January 2013

 Added tooltip support back in, with keybindings as in [README](README.md).
 When loading a project, the completion process is launched automatically if it was not already running.